 How easy was it to avoid booze on the road?

 “The first two tours where I wasn’t drinking were very hard.
 But I found the balance and I found out how to be myself without a fucking Jack and Coke in my hand.
 And I think that was the biggest thing for me, and, ‘who the hell am I without booze?’
 You know, ‘who the hell am I without being that guy at the party?’
 At the time I didn’t know.”

-You met your father for the first time recently. that seemed to help you sort yourself out.
+You only met your father after Slipknot became famous.
+That seemed to help you sort yourself out.

 “That definitely helped.
 Finding my dad was one of the most monumental points in my life.
 Now I have this relationship with my dad which is so huge.
 It’s a relationship I never thought I’d have.
 My dad is like one of the coolest guys on the planet – he is such a fucking warm, sweet human being.
 It helped me a lot.
 It helped me with my own son, who I cherish more than anything on this planet.
 I kinda knew who I was, but meeting my dad and realising that there’s so much of him in me, really helped me stand up a lot straighter.
 It helped strengthen my convictions.”

 “He didn’t know but as soon as I told him, he started noticing Slipknot shirts and Stone Sour shirts everywhere!
 He’s just like, ‘Jesus!
 My God!’
 So he’s very proud.
 He came to the Sacramento show that Stone Sour did, and I dedicated Bother to him and I could see him out in the audience.
 And he started crying.
 I started fucking bawling, man!
 It’s one of those things where I’m still tryin’ to figure out how to describe it, you know?”